-" THE OLD DAYS"
+THE OLD DAYS

-I often look back at the yesteryear and contemplate the changes in things through time, then ponder the difference a bit further.
-I vividly recall when I was a kid, myself as well as all my playmates had " G.I.
-Joe " dolls, and trying not to sound girlish they were not referred to as dolls but " Action Figures ".
-If you were one of the lucky ones yours came with the Kung Foo grips.
-As for video games the only one available was " Pong".
-Yes, you remember sitting there for hours watching the little square ball being struck between two white sticks, but it was very entertaining at the time.
+I often look back at the past and contemplate the changes in things through time and ponder the differences.
+I vividly recall when I was a kid, all my playmates and I had G.I.
+Joe dolls.
+To try not to sound girlish they were referred to as action figures.
+If you were one of the lucky kids, yours came with the kung fu grips.
+The only one available video game was Pong.
+I remember sitting there for hours watching the little square ball bouncing between two white sticks.
+It was very entertaining at the time.
 At least back then there was no such thing as A.D.D.
-Instead it was just a simple case of someone giving little Johnny too many sweets and he had a sugar rush.
-Back when kids were very content playing outside with a new Sponge ball, not with a computer.
+It was just a simple case of someone giving little Johnny too many sweets and he'd have a sugar rush.
+Back then kids were content playing outside with a new Sponge ball, not with a computer.

 Remember bath night?
 Squirting water into your sibling's face with the hose from the rubber contraption hanging from the showerhead.
 Your Mother would walk in and scream while you wondered why your kid brother's breath now smelled like a dead goldfish left in vinegar.
 It's all so different today, where children now demand their privacy.